HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md

 ## Configuring Credentials from Secrets

-You can also configure the credentials that HCL Digital Experience 9.5 is using by creating a secret that contains the credential and referencing them by adding the secret name to your `custom-values.yaml` file and doing a helm upgrade to apply it in the deployments:
+You can also configure the credentials that HCL Digital Experience 9.5 is using by creating a secret that contains the credentials and referencing them by adding the secret name to your `custom-values.yaml` file and doing a `helm upgrade` to apply it in the deployments:

 ```yaml
 # Referencing the secret to configure credential, e.g. core credentials